MicroStrategy/rest-api-docs/docs/common-workflows/manage-calendar-objects/update-a-calendar-object.md

 ---
-title: Update a Custom Calendar Object
+title: Update a custom calendar object
-sidebar_label: Update a Custom Calendar Object
+sidebar_label: Update a custom calendar object
 description: This workflow sample demonstrates how to update an existing custom calendar object through the Modeling service.
 ---